sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Once forged tokens come into existence, stopping distribution and use becomes more difficult.
 If there is no way to dinstiguish between a legitimate token and a forged one, innocent users may end up getting targeted as well.

 ### Mechanism
 We will utilize RSA to both authenticate and exchange keys.
 The group server will generate a key pair, consisting of a public key and a private key for the itself.
-Key generation for user accounts will occur at the time of account creation by the Admin.
+Key generation for user accounts will occur at the time of account creation by use of a seperate.
 The user will retrieve this public key outside the system in the same way that the user retrieves their temporary password from the Admin.

 When the server creates a token, it will first stream the individual (delimited) issuer, subject, and group information into a byte array.
 The standard order is illustrated in the diagram below.
 We will then utilize SHA256 to make a hash of the byte array.
 The result of that hash will be signed by the server.
 The server will then send the signed hash of token information to the user, along with a challenge which is encrypted with the user's public key.
 We can then verify that signature of the hash of the token data to validate the user's token.
 Under the assumption that T4 is correctly implemented, this message will be encrypted.